FloWsnr/lbm/README.md

 Wetting of GDEs and other porous media using the Lattice Boltzmann method.
 For the LB method, we use the [Palabos](https://gitlab.com/unigespc/palabos) library.

-Additionally, we use this [Python](https://github.com/je-santos/MPLBM-UT) wrapper to run the simulations.
+Additionally, we use this [Python code by Javier E. Santos](https://github.com/je-santos/MPLBM-UT) to run the simulations.

-# MPLBM-UT

-This project works with a copy (02/06/2023) of the MPLBM-UT: MultiPhase and singlephase LBM library for permeable media analysis code by [Javier E. Santos](https://github.com/je-santos/MPLBM-UT/tree/master).
 Since the code is constantly being updated, it is advisable to download the latest version and apply the changes described below.

 ## Installation